 Tourist Development (Secret Harbour) Agreement Act 1983

 An Act to ratify an Agreement between the State of Western Australia and Secret Harbour Pty.
 Ltd. with respect to the establishment of a recreational boat harbour, a tourist resort and residential and commercial developments on certain lands and for incidental and other purposes.

-[Assented to 22 December 1983]

 Be it enacted by the Queen’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and the Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —